LavamasterYT/AirPodsUI/README.md

 This is a new repository as the old one felt cluttered and stuff and the repository name was a bit long.

 ## What's this?
-This adds the AirPods popup from iOS and (new) the pill looking pop up from iOS 14!
+This adds the AirPods pop up from iOS and (new) the pill looking pop up from iOS 14!

+## Features?
+Apart from adding the pop up and the pill looking pop up, this has many more customization options:

+- Change background and foreground color
+- Custom device name text or button text
+- Custom animation/image/icon
+- Multiple devices
+- USB support
+- And more (putting this here in case i missed something)

 ## ETA?
 Soon, I don't have a exact release as I plan to rewrite the old one (yes again) for a couple of reasons: